prisma/prisma/reproductions/js-connectors/README.md

 In the current directory:

-- Set the provider in [./prisma/postgres-neon/schema.prisma](./prisma/postgres-neon/schema.prisma) to `mysql`.
-- Run `pnpm prisma:neon` to push the Prisma schema and insert the test data.
+- Run `pnpm prisma:neon` to push the Prisma schema, insert the test data, and generate the Prisma Client.
-- Set the provider in [./prisma/postgres-neon/schema.prisma](./prisma/postgres-neon/schema.prisma) to `@prisma/neon`.
-- Run `pnpm prisma:generate:neon` to generate the Prisma Client.
 - Run `pnpm neon` to run smoke tests against the Neon database.

 The latest command should display a similar output: